 Synthesis of the amino acid arginine requires prior conversion of a precursor to ornithine, which is then converted to citrulline, which is then converted to arginine.
 Each of these three steps is under the control of a separate enzyme, coded for by a separate gene.

 In wild type Neurospora, the synthetic pathway is intact, and spores are able to grow on minimal medium without added amino acids.
-In mutant Neurospora, some enzyme in the pathway is non-fuctional, so that spores are unable to grow on minimal medium.
+In mutant Neurospora, some enzyme in the pathway is non-functional, so that spores are unable to grow on minimal medium.
 All of the mutants here are called arg- mutants, since in all cases supplementation of the minimal medium with arginine permits growth.

-Among these mutants,
+Among these

 three classes are

-distinguishable, depending on their growth response to the addition of
+distinguishable, depending on their growth response to the

 other amino acids in the pathway.
-Supplementation of the medium with
+Supplementation of the medium

 any

-amino acid downstream from an enzymatic block permits growth,
+amino acid downstream from an enzymatic block permits

 since